dotnet/docs/docs/architecture/modernize-desktop/migrate-modern-applications.md

 ## Consuming services

-With the raise of service-oriented architectures, desktop applications began to evolve from a client-server model to the three-layer approach.
-In the client-server approach, a direct database connection is established from the client holding the business logic usually inside a single EXE file.
-On the other hand, the three-layer approach establishes an intermediate service layer implementing business logic and database access allowing for better security, scalability, and reusability.
-Instead of working directly with datasets of data, the layer approach relies in a set of services implementing contracts and types objects as a way to implement data transfer.
+With the rise of service-oriented architectures, desktop applications began to evolve from a client-server model to the three-layer approach.
+In the client-server approach, a direct database connection is established from the client holding the business logic, usually inside a single EXE file.
+On the other hand, the three-layer approach establishes an intermediate service layer implementing business logic and database access, allowing for better security, scalability, and reusability.
+Instead of working directly with underlying data, the layered approach relies on a set of services implementing contracts and typed objects for data transfer.

 If you have a desktop application using a WCF service and you want to migrate it to .NET, there are some things to consider.